 Changes in cognitive function, such as slow speed of information processing, are common in normal aging.
-However, there is considerable variation among individuals, and cognitive decline is not inevitable.
+However, each person is different and cognitive decline is not inevitable.

 In fact, many older adults appear to avoid cognitive decline into their ninth decade of life, and some even beyond.
-The best news of all is that some risk factors for cognitive decline are potentially manageable, according to researchers.
+The best news of all is that some risk factors for cognitive decline may be manageable.

 Three types of cognitive decline with aging have been recognized: